Accountability Policy & Procedure

 EMERGENCY REMOVAL FROM HOUSING

-The Director of Residence Life, or designee, is authorized to impose an emergency, immediate or temporary removal from the residence halls if it is determined that the student’s continued presence in the halls would: constitute a potential for serious harm to that specific individual, constitute a potential for serious harm to other members of the residence hall community, pose a threat of serious disruption of residence hall-run or residence hall-authorized activities, or constitute a potential for serious harm to residence hall facilities or property.
+The Director of Residence Life, or designee, is authorized to impose an emergency, immediate, or temporary removal from the residence halls if it is determined that the student’s continued presence in the halls would: constitute a potential for serious harm to that specific individual, constitute a potential for serious harm to other members of the residence hall community, pose a threat of serious disruption of residence hall-run or residence hall-authorized activities, or constitute a potential for serious harm to residence hall facilities or property.
 If the Director of Residence Life, or designee, concludes that one or more of these conditions are present and that an emergency, immediate, or temporary removal from housing is warranted, they shall notify the student in writing of the intent to impose this removal from the residence halls.

 Depending on the circumstances of the situation, the Director of Residence Life, or designee, may seek permanent removal from the residence halls either through an administrative contractual action or through the Accountability process.
 A timely conference with the Director of Residence Life, or designee, and the student will determine the student’s future residence hall status.